To apply, after reading the information below, please submit an application here:

 - Seek to expand your growth edge: Look for new opportunities to learn.
 Be open to perspectives that challenge your own.

-- Surface Elephants & Patterns: Support each other in raising uncomfortable conversations.
+- Surface elephants and patterns: Support each other in raising uncomfortable conversations.
 Hold each other in kindness and rigor, while seeking ways to move forward.

 - Thoughtful risk-taking: Call on deep courage and be willing to take calculated risks without fear of failure or being wrong.